IQSS/dataverse/doc/sphinx-guides/source/admin/troubleshooting.rst

 - Start Payara

 The shell script below performs the steps above.
-Note that it may or may not work on your system, so it is provided as an example only, downloadable :download:`here </_static/util/clear_timer.sh>`.
+Note that it may or may not work on your system, so it is provided as an example only, located at ``/_static/util/clear_timer.sh``.
 The configuration values might need to be changed to reflect your environment (the Payara directory).
 See the comments in the script for more information.

 .. literalinclude:: ../_static/util/clear_timer.sh